bernardchu/dps/Backend.md

 Thus, we instead delete all items using Batch operations before adding new ones.
 The [Deployment](./Deployment#database-tables) doc contains more info about which tables should be added.

+DynamoDB current provision levels are best guesses.
+You will need to keep an eye on the monitoring to make sure provision values are not being exceeded.

 ## Lambdas
 ...are present in `amplify/backend/function`.
 See `app.ts` in each function's `src` directory for more info.